JouniMi/JouniMi.github.io/_posts/2025-02-08-registry-hunts.markdown

     | project Timestamp, DeviceName, DecodedCommand, RegistryValueData, RegistryKey, RegistryValueName, RegistryValueType, PreviousRegistryValueData, InitiatingProcessFileName, InitiatingProcessCommandLine, InitiatingProcessParentFileName

 The reason for looking broadly into encoded commands is that this value could be read with powershell and then executed as encoded command.
-This could have other purposes but I remember a few incidents where I have seen encoded powershell being saved to registry.
+This could have other purposes but I remember a few incidents where I have seen encoded powershell commands being saved to registry.

 The problem with this query is that it is very broad.
 It is looking into all the registry additions and changes (well the ones which are recorded by MDE anyway) and thus it may not be runnable in this format in large environments.
 The best way to limit would be to limit the time/devices we are looking at, for example only look into past day or few and potentially automate launching the query through the API.